 Gooseberries are a delicious summer fruit that comes in a variety of colors and flavors.
+They're closely related to currants and can be green, yellow, pink, red and dark purple, and they span from tart to sweet.

 Video of the Day